BranchMetrics/branch-deep-linking-public-api/README.md

 **app_id** _required_
 : The id of the originating app

-**identity**  _required_
+**identity**  _optional_
 : The identity used to identify the user.
-If the link is not tied to an identity, just specify 'api' or something
+If the link is not tied to an identity, there's no need to specify an identity

 **data** _optional_
 : The dictionary to embed with the link.
 Accessed as session or install parameters from the SDK